 DRET hold Winter and Summer cup competitions so the children have the opportunity to be part of trials, training sessions and then to represent their school at a high level.
 Other sporting opportunities also arise throughout the year as part of the DRET enrichment programmes.

 RE at Rockingham follows the Agreed Syllabus for Religious Education for Northamptonshire.
 This develops children’s knowledge, skills, understanding and attitudes in Religious Education through an enquiry-based approach.
 These skills are necessary for pupils' self-fulfilment and development as active and responsible citizens.
 Each of the major world religions are covered within the units for the Agreed Syllabus.

 First-hand experiences, the use of artefacts, visits to local places of worship and visits from local religious leaders are all planned to enhance enjoyment and understanding in RE.
 We also enable pupils to develop their own sense of identity and knowledge, understanding and sensitivity to the needs and contributions of all citizens and to understand that that we live in a diverse society.

 Parents have the right to withdraw their child from R.E. lessons or assembly but we ask that they make this request in writing and that they discuss with their child’s teacher alternative activities that can be done during these times.

 Modern Foreign Languages

-In an increasingly diverse society, it is important that our children are able to express their thoughts and ideas in another language.
-We aim to ensure that all our children develop the skills of oracy, literacy and intercultural understanding in order to prepare them for further language study in the next phase of their educational journey.
+In an increasingly diverse society, it is important that our children can express their thoughts and ideas in another language.

 David Ross Education Trust and British Values